 They are.
 I see it.
 And I’ve seen examples.
 I do lots of mentoring and I reached out to lots of people, and I’ve been given way too many examples, across the industry, where women are discriminated against.
 They either have been on maternity leave, or because they work part-time, or because they’ve got responsibilities at home.

 I want the best people around me.
-I want the best people in this organization.
+I want the best people in this organisation.
 And I can tell you, we attract the best people because of our policies.

 And David promised me that he would give that to me.
-The great thing about David is, he is so committed to his values, and the organizational values, he then sent me a whole lot of evidence to show how committed the organization was.
+The great thing about David is, he is so committed to his values, and the organisational values, he then sent me a whole lot of evidence to show how committed the organisation was.
 He showed me the policies.
 He showed me the messages he sent to the staff.
 He was living that, right.
-That attracted me to the organization.
+That attracted me to the organisation.

 Hilary: That’s a really strong message though, isn’t it?
 People are more aware, now than ever, that they have some bargaining power.
 I think if you’re going to be attracting talent by looking at your internal culture, your policies and procedures, that provide a greater balance for families, women, and men.

 Justin: Absolutely.
 I love working for AFCA and I plan to be here for a while, but any future job I have, it will be part of the conversation.
-If an organization can offer me everything, but they can’t offer me that flexibility, what’s unlikely that’s going to be the organization for me.
+If an organisation can offer me everything, but they can’t offer me that flexibility, what’s unlikely that’s going to be the organisation for me.

 There are lots of people out there that share that kind of view, that attitude, and it’s really shifting.
-So, it is critical and it is important that organizations that want to be successful, their people policies around flexibility must be part of their organizational culture and strategy as well.
+So, it is critical and it is important that organisations that want to be successful, their people policies around flexibility must be part of their organisational culture and strategy as well.

 Hilary: So, multiple pieces of research predict that it will still be at least a hundred years before we reach gender equality.
 And obviously this issue forms a part of that striving towards a gender equal society.
 It’s not a great legacy for any of us to leave, but how confident do you feel about the future?
 Do you feel as though we’re making inroads into opportunities for women and for men to live a different type of life?